Snopylz/PhysBench_lz/README.md

 ```

 ## Datasets
 Adding a dataset is simple, just write a loader and include a index file (usually only 20 lines of code).
-Currently supported loaders are RLAP (i.e., CCNU), UBFC-rPPG2, UBFC-PHYS, MMPD, PURE, and SCAMPS.
+Currently supported loaders are RLAP (i.e., CCNU), UBFC-rPPG2, UBFC-PHYS, MMPD, PURE, COHFACE, and SCAMPS.
 You can use our recording program PhysRecorder https://github.com/KegangWangCCNU/PhysRecorder to record datasets, just need a webcam and Contec CMS50E to collect strictly synchronized lossless format datasets, which can be directly used with the RLAP loader.
 It's recommended to train on datasets with Good Synchronicity, as most models are highly sensitive to the synchronicity of the training set.
 Moreover, not all videos in UBFC-rPPG are unsynchronized; based on experience, some models with a Temporal Shift Module (TSM) can adapt to it, such as TS-CAN and EfficientPhys, but their performance is still inferior compared to training on highly synchronized datasets.
 |Dataset|Participants|Frames|Lossless|Synchronicity|
 |:-:|:-:|:-:|:-:|:-:|